nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 DID documents are enclosed in a message envelope to ensure consistency in the network.
 The envelope is in the form of a JWS as described in [RFC004](rfc004-verifiable-transactional-graph.md).
-Once the network layer has confirmed the signature of the JWS, the registry MUST validate if the submitter is authorized to create, update or delete the document.
-If the authorization fails, the document should be ignored.
+Once the network layer has confirmed the correctness of the signature of the JWS, the verifiable data registry MUST validate if the submitter was authorized to create, update or deactivate the document.
+If the authorization fails, the document MUST NOT be processed by the registry.

+A DID document can ony be created by its subject.
+To prove ownership of the private key, the JWS MUST be signed by a new private key.
+The corresponding public key MUST be listed as a `capabilityInvocation` verification relationship in the form of a reference.

+A DID document can only be updated or deactivated by one of its controllers.
+The `controller` field MAY list the controllers of a document.
-The `controller` field MAY be present.
-If no `controller` field is present, the DID subject itself is the controller.
+If no controllers are listed, the DID subject itself is the only controller.
+If the DID document is not one of the listed controllers, the subject is NOT its own controller.
-If the `controller` field is present, only the DID subjects from the `controller` field can change the DID document.
+There can only be one level of controllers, i.e. controllers of controllers MUST NOT be able to update or deactivate a DID document.

+Controllers sign the JWS with the private key of which the public key MUST be included as a `capabilityInvocation` in the controllers DID document.

 #### 3.2.1 Create (Register)